Call (888) 883-2483

 Get to the Point

 A common pitfall of Veterans’ statements is that they take too long to get to the point.
 If anyone has ever heard the term “TLDR” (Too Long Didn’t Read), this is the same idea for VA claims.
 This can happen if a statement goes on and on about information that does not address the issue with the claim.
 The VA knows you are a Veteran.
 The VA knows you served your country.
 The VA knows that combat is dangerous.
 Utilize your statement to provide information that VA really needs.
 Cut right to the chase.
-A solid statement will state the current diagnosis, state how it is related service, and state why it must be service connected.
+A solid statement will state the current diagnosis, state how it is related to service, and state why it must be service-connected.

 Do Not Assume the VA has Specific Information

 The VA does not know everything about you.
 Again, the VA is too big and too complex to have all the systems talk to one another.
 Do not assume the VA “has” information or assume the VA “already knows” that.
 If you know something is important then tell the VA what it is, why it’s important, and where or when they could find it in your record.
 The VA is an organization, but the “VA employee” working your claim does not know you from Adam.
-All they know is the information on their computer screen and unless the Veteran helps guide the employee to where there might be more information that employee will never know.
+All they know is the information on their computer screen and unless the Veteran helps guide the employee to where there might be more information the employee will never know.

 Do Not Assume the VA Will Look into Something without You Telling Them To